alifeee/blogtest/steam-collage-api/steam-collage-api.md

 <figcaption>

 Steam game thumbnails.
-I don't know exactly how Steam assigns IDs, but it seems that above a few thousand, every multiple of 10 is a different game.
+I don't know exactly how Steam assigns IDs, but it seems that above a few thousand, every multiple of 10 or 100 is a different game.

 </figcaption>